 Disbarment removes the member from the Register of Members of the Society (maintained by King’s Inns) and subsequently from the Roll of Practising Barristers (maintained by the LSRA).

 A disbarment application must go before a meeting of the Benchers, who usually meet at the start of each legal term.
-Meetings will not take place at any other time.
+Meetings do not generally take place at any other time.